ttulka/recursive-expressions/README.md

 </dependency>
 ```

-### Recursive Expressions as a Regular Expressions Extension
+### Recursive Expressions as an Extension of Regular Expressions

 Regular expression standard Java library doesn't use hierarchical grouping of a parsing result:
 ```